Related Blog Posts

 Historically the acquisition of property in the Swiss Alps was often been an emotive decision offering the ability to get away from business and relax.
 However, prior to the coronavirus outbreak the average price growth for ski homes over the previous decade was a staggering 19%.
 As a consequence, the acquisition of prime property in the Swiss Alps is now as much a long-term investment decision as it is a lifestyle choice.
 Some of the other drivers fuelling demand for property in the Swiss Alps include the quality of private schools, personal safety, attractive interest rates and the never-ending investment in public transport.
 There is no doubt that the lifestyle in this area of the world is on a different level!

 In order to maintain the natural beauty of the region, the acquisition of prime property by foreign investors will require local authorisation.
 It is also worth noting that the rules and regulations surrounding property investment and property ownership will vary between the 26 different administrations in Switzerland.
 This firm grip on property development has allowed Switzerland to maintain its strong cultural backbone while also attracting an array of different cultures to the mix.
 When it comes to finance, there are no problems with mortgage funding because Switzerland is one of the most proactive and liquid financial centres in the world.
+Learn more about property development bridging finance.

 Australia is a part of the world which is often overlooked when it comes to prime property, very much at the expense of international investors!
 The country’s most populated city is Sydney which has a very vibrant real estate market ranging from sub-AU$1 million properties to those in the tens of millions of Australian dollars.
 While many regions of the world have experienced economic downturns and serious challenges in recent times, the Australian economy has continued to move steadily forward.
 Indeed, there is some debate as to whether or not Australia actually dipped into recession in light of the 2008 US mortgage crisis – which impacted the whole world.